papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 Lucas-Kanade Optical Flow on The GPU
 ====================================

 An optical flow algorithm estimates motion between consecutive video frames.
-Optical flow is essential in fields such as object detection, object recognition, motion estimation, video compression, and video effects.
+Optical flow is crucial in various fields, including object detection, object recognition, motion estimation, video compression, and video effects.

 This post covers an HLSL implementation of the Lucas-Kanade optical flow algorithm.

 Optical Flow's Assumptions
 --------------------------

-When we use our eyes to track an object, we intuitively make certain assumptions to determine if an object has moved.
-For example, we can infer that a red dot has moved if we observe it maintaining its red color, but appearing in a different spatial location than it did a moment ago.
+When we use our eyes to track an object, we make assumptions to determine if an object has moved.
+For example, we can infer that a red dot has moved if we observe it maintaining its red color but appearing in a different location than it did a moment ago.

 The Brightness Constancy Assumption \(BCA\)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^